mimofa/Grid-Risk-Detection-Model/README.md

 4. **Verify** those actions in a physics-faithful simulator **before** committing them to the live grid
 5. **Execute** verified interventions in a closed-loop fashion, continuing to monitor afterward

 The system is built around two core beliefs: ML alone should never be the last line of defense in a safety-critical system, and temporal context is irreplaceable for distinguishing genuine stress trajectories from momentary noise.

-<sub>Note that while this agent achieves a robust 19x performance lift over statistical baselines, real-world power grids are infinitely complex, nonlinear environments.
+*Note that while this agent achieves a robust 19x performance lift over statistical baselines, real-world power grids are infinitely complex, nonlinear environments.
 This repository is not intended to be a fully-certified deployment for a NERC control room.
 Rather, it serves as an advanced architectural proof-of-concept and research study.
-It was built to demonstrate that pairing sequence models (Mamba) with calibrated discrete logic (XGBoost) and a deterministic isolation sandbox can safely navigate the extreme class imbalances inherent to safety-critical infrastructure.</sub>
+It was built to demonstrate that pairing sequence models (Mamba) with calibrated discrete logic (XGBoost) and a deterministic isolation sandbox can safely navigate the extreme class imbalances inherent to safety-critical infrastructure.*

 ---

 ## High-Level Architecture